 Perhaps they are right.
 There really isn’t much to ‘do’ here in Kotor.
 If you come here expecting a long list of sites to see and activities to do then you’ll be extremely disappointed.
 However, if you come to Kotor wanting nothing more than a place to just be, a place to sit, to think, and to breathe then you may begin to understand why I’ve made the decision to make a life here, at least for the time being.

 The magic of Kotor cannot be expressed in words, even by a writer.
-As my friend Erika writes, Kotor is a place that just has to be felt.
+As my friend Erika says, Kotor is a place that just has to be felt.

 I think probably this is the reason why I’ve put off writing about Kotor for so long.
 I first arrived in August, in the height of the summer, when you couldn’t move in the Old Town and when the locals were exasperated and just about done with everybody.